BLSQ/ops-dhis2-images/README.md

 # Volumes

-for local hosting : ./root/files
+for local hosting you can override ./root/files

 # Implementation details